zachazar/homepage-react/src/posts/great-interviewer.md

 - Train all interviewers on the specific questions they should ask in each interview along with ideal answers.
 - Define a rubric with the specific qualities you're looking for ("communication", "autonomy", "curiosity", "code fluency", etc.).

-Document what you oberseved and reduce bias after the interview
+Document what you observed and reduce bias after the interview

 - When the interview ends, ask each interviewer to fill out the rubric from above _before they discuss how it went_.
 Ask them to provide specific examples for each signal that they perceived.
   - For example, instead of saying "Good collaborator" write "Good collaborator - they asked what I thought of their proposed system design and responded to my feedback".